 I kept the hero section at the top, as it’s a great way to make a bold statement.
 I simply swapped out the default image for one that better reflected my brand, and updated the heading and description.

-Likewise, I also tweaked the CTA button styling.
-You can do this by clicking on the block’s advanced settings.
-It provides you with access to a color picker, where you can select a new background color and round the button’s corners for a softer look.
+I also tweaked the CTA button styling.
+You can do this by clicking on the block’s advanced settings — it gives you access to a color picker where you can select a new background color and round the button’s corners for a softer look.

 To build trust and show off my experience, I: